Anatomy of a Backbend - Part 2

 See when we refer to the thoracic spine in a backbend, we can’t solely just refer to the ribcage, sternum and spine.
 We also need to include the scapulothoracic joint.
 This is the term we give the shoulder blade sitting in space on the upper back.
 We have previously delved quite deep into shoulder anatomy so we won’t be going into full depth with today’s blog, but what’s important to know is that our shoulder blades can to some degree physically impede our back bending movement if they aren’t moved out of the way.

-As you’ve possibly gathered by now, we aim to engaged both the stabilisers of the thoracic and scapulothoracic joint together as they are so heavily intertwined prior to back bending.
+We aim to engage both the stabilisers of the thoracic and scapulothoracic joint together as they are heavily intertwined as we are moving our spine into a backbending.

 This can be done in a 3-step process: